mrkkrp/dot-emacs/README.md

 Some minor features I have implemented (nothing special):

-* automatic installation of all necessary packages;
+* automatic installation of all necessary packages (including packages from directly cloned git repositories);

-* automation to compile/recompile SLIME (works smoothly with Quicklisp);

-* transposition and duplication of lines;

-* purging of buffers (except for «basic» ones);
+* many peculiar editing primitives;

 * searching online with DuckDuckGo (it also knows how to prefix my search query depending on major mode, so if I edit Python source, my query will